Skip to content

 Circuit breaker

-When an integration starts consistently failing (upstream is down, credentials are revoked, network is partitioned), the breaker stops sending requests until things look healthy again.
+When an integration's upstream starts failing (the API is down, the network is partitioned, requests are timing out), the breaker stops sending requests until things look healthy again.
 The motivation is "don't hammer a broken dependency": queued jobs that retry every minute will pile up requests that all fail, generate noise in logs, and (depending on the upstream) potentially degrade things further.

 States